fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

    **The Weather Research and Forecasting WRF model is a reference code for Weather and Climate communities**.
    You can see how it is built along with its multiple dependent modules, with EasyBuild.

+WRF is a prime example why a tool like EasyBuild is essential in an HPC site;
+not only can it manage the set of dependencies which are necessary, it will also do so in a manner which is very consistent, eg. in relation to Intel compilers.
+See EBnWRF_.

-More details are visible at WRF_ 's wikipedia page, including further pointers.
+More details about WRF are visible at WRF_ 's wikipedia page, including further pointers.

 Example module namespace
 ------------------------